yujunz/gitlab.com-runbooks/howto/packagecloud-infrastructure.md

   * Root Disk Size: 1TG (gp2)
   * Data Disk Size: 16TB (gp2), xfs, mounted on /var/opt/packagecloud
   * OS: Ubuntu 14.04 LTS
-  * Security Groups With Ports:
+  * Security Groups With Inbound Ports:
-    * <do we want to put ports here?
-I do, nmap will give it all away anyway>
+    * 80
+    * 443
+    * 22
+    * Standard monitoring ports, available only to prometheus servers
 1. Add it to [chef-repo](https://dev.gitlab.org/cookbooks/chef-repo) with the the current `packages.gitlab.com` node as a template.
 1. Once you run chef-client on the new server, it will automatically set the config